 The Historic Presqu’Isle Foundation

 Started in 2016, the Historic Presqu’Isle Foundation Inc. aims to preserve, interpret and sustain Presqu’Isle — a Piedmont estate of social, architectural and historical significance — so that its natural and cultural resources may be of charitable and educational benefit to the public.
-The Foundation is in the process of seeking 501(c)3 non-profit status.
+The Foundation was granted 501(c)3 non-profit status in September, 2017.

 In addition to managing, supervising and controlling the business, property and affairs of the Foundation, the Board of Directors oversee the following standing committees: